Brian Cox (actor): Recent projects

+In 2025, he return to the Scottish stage for the first time in a decade to perform in James Graham's play Make It Happen, in the role of Adam Smith.
+While in Edinburgh for this role, Cox also participated in a fundraiser for the Edinburgh Fringe Festival in his capacity as a Fringe Ambassador.

 Audio and voice work

 Film and television

 Cox narrated in the short film Zulu 9 (2001), the short film The Legend of Loch Lomond (2001), the docudrama Smallpox (2002), and the short film The Martyr's Crown (2007).
 He provided live-action narration for the television miniseries Terry Pratchett's The Colour of Magic (2008).
 He voiced Malcolm Young in Exit Humanity (2011) which follows a man's battle with the walking dead in post-Civil War America.
 In 2017, he narrated the multi award-winning short film Kubrick by Candlelight which takes place behind the scenes of Stanley Kubrick's film Barry Lyndon.
 In 2018, he provided the opening narration for the horror film Dark Highlands.
 In 2019, he was The Voice in a A Modern Magician, a supernatural black comedy short film based on William Olaf Stapledon's story exploring mental health, morality, perception, and desire.

 He was the voice of the Ood Elder in part one of the Doctor Who Christmas special, "The End of Time" (2009), the narrator in the pseudo-scientific documentary The Revelation of the Pyramids, supporting antisemitic and negationnist conspiracy theories (2010), Bob Servant in Neil Forsyth's The Bob Servant Emails: Series 1 (2012), The Mastermind in the action series M.I.
 High (2013), Alan Watts in the award-winning sci-fi romantic drama Her (2013), Chorus in Arkangel Shakespeare's dramatised recording of Shakespeare's Henry V (2014), and Death in Good Omens (2019).

 From 2020 to 2021, he voice-acted in the sci-fi series From Now as Hunter, the formerly identical brother of Richard Madden's character.
 He voiced Augustus in Neil Gaiman's The Sandman: Act II (2021), the second instalment of Audible's New York Times best-selling original.
 He is set to star in Lawrence: After Arabia, a retelling of the events that led to the enigmatic death of the famed T. E. Lawrence.